Six Sigma Certification Eligibility

 Private Certification Body

-Certification organizations are where you’re going to find the widest variety of six sigma certification eligibility requirements because each company sets the standard to which they certify someone.
+Certification organizations are where you will find the widest variety of Six Sigma certification eligibility requirements because each company sets the standard to which they certify someone.
 Some companies will base their certification strictly on your ability to pass a certification exam.
-Others have many requirements such a having a degree, proof of completed projects, etc.
+Others have many requirements, such a having a degree, proof of completed projects, etc.

 Other certification bodies have different requirements.
-Many require a project because in their view you should have training and experience before getting certified.
-There is nothing wrong with this thought-process and requirement, and companies are free to require it if that is what their standards dictate.
+Some require a project because in their view you should have training and experience before getting certified.
+There is nothing wrong with this thought process and requirement, and companies are free to require it if that is what their standards dictate.

 Some organizations go even further by requiring a bachelor’s degree, usually in business management, statistics, or another relevant field.
 The reasoning is that Six Sigma is a business process and therefore you should have a degree in business to ensure you have the base-knowledge required for Six Sigma.